OxWearables/rap_data_access_instructions/README.md

 This repository was written by [Alaina Shreves](mailto::alaina.shreves@wadham.ox.ac.uk), with contributions and advice from Rosemary Walmsley and Adam Sturge.

-If you use this repo for a research paper, please cite:
-XXXX

 If you use this repo for a technical report, please cite:
 Shreves A. rap_data_access_instructions (2024), URL: https://github.com/OxWearables/rap_data_access_instructions